NoNotNotes/Yuubi/content/index.md

 </script>

 Hopefully complete on or within the next <code class="countdown"></code>.
 The name saying "No Not Note(s)" is just a bit of wordplay I thought of.
 These are definitely notes.

+>[!FAQ] PDFs?
+> I'm avoiding formatting these notes as PDFs because I plan on updating, expanding, and polishing notes as I find more information on them.
+I'll probably keep updating these even after I graduate (for NCLEX and CPD purposes).
+If you really want a PDF, [ilovepdf](https://www.ilovepdf.com/html-to-pdf) has an HTML-to-PDF converter that I like, but it's not perfect.
+Some text can get cut off between pages.

 ___
 # Acknowledgements
 For the actual site, its components, and its styling: